Calligraphy by Rev. Tenrai Ryūshin Azuma Rōshi

 Each page gives us this intense and profound union between Zen and music, both disciplines expressing themselves beyond words, in a common 'sound' that further develops the possibility of encounters between practitioners and musicians, as happens in the Shinnyoji temple.
 The book for a musician becomes a kind of viaticum for setting out on the Zen Way, or vice versa a viaticum for music for a Zen practitioner.
 At times, this Buddhist tradition may seem unwelcoming to those who wish to step onto the threshold of a spiritual Path.
 This is why the Reverend Shinnyo, in her role as kokusai fukyōshi, missionary teacher of the Sōtō Zen school, authorised to spread Buddhism outside Japan, has drawn on her long experience to present in a colloquial and interactive manner a vast panorama on Zen themes, harmoniously accompanied by the poetry of musical notes so that it may reach and reawaken the hearts of those who read it".
 Stefano Davide Bettera.
 (Liberal translation of the original.)

 Shinnyoji Temple is open to everyone regardless of their orientation and belief.
-Shinnyoji is in association with the Italian Buddhist Union and the Sōtō-shū Shūmūchō in Japan.
+Shinnyoji is in association with the Italian Buddhist Union, the European Buddhist Union and the Sōtō-shū Shūmūchō in Japan.

 Shinnyoji Sangha Newsletter